An in-depth report on the causes, diagnosis, and treatment of narcolepsy.

 - Dextroamphetamine (Dexedrine)

 The effects of methylphenidate and dextroamphetamine last for 2 to 5 hours.
 These drugs used to be considered useful for people who can manage wakefulness with a night's sleep and scheduled naps.
 They can improve mood, mental acuity, and other aspects of mental functioning.
 However, the evidence to support their benefit for people with narcolepsy is not as strong as with modafinil.

 Stimulants have a high abuse potential and therefore their use should be closely monitored.

 - Changes in blood pressure and rapid heartbeat

 People with heart disease, hyperthyroidism, glaucoma, anxiety disorder, and high blood pressure should avoid stimulants, or take them only with a doctor's supervision.

-These drugs become ineffective if used continuously, and people are advised to take a drug holiday 1 day a week or to withdraw gradually and resume treatment at a lower dose.
-People should not engage in activities that requires mental alertness, such as driving, during withdrawal.
+These drugs become ineffective if used continuously, and people are advised to take a drug holiday one day a week or to withdraw gradually and resume treatment at a lower dose.
+People should not engage in activities that require mental alertness, such as driving, during withdrawal.

 Some people with narcolepsy can schedule short naps through the day to help with symptoms of fatigue.

 Drug Treatments for Cataplexy